leanprover-community/blog/posts/the-radon-nikodym-theorem-in-lean.md

 this required a construction of an equivalence between the two types.

-[^2]: Given a signed measure `s`, a measure `μ` and a real number `r`, one may show `(r • s).singular_part μ = r • s.singular_part μ` by proving that scalar product and the map to Jordan decompositions commute.
+[^2]: Given a signed measure `s`, a measure `μ` and a real number `r`, one may show `(r • s).singular_part μ = r • s.singular_part μ` by proving that the scalar product with a real number and the equivalence between signed measures and Jordan decompositions commute.

 A similar situation was reached with the Lebesgue decomposition.
 The Lebesgue decomposition states that given two $\sigma$-finite measures $\mu$ and $\nu$,